csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 period</q> then we offer <q>no swap period</q>.
 The practical upshot of which is that in the event that the web fonts takes too long to load, that pageview won’t utilise it at all.
-This helps to prevent the FOUT which will in turn lead to a more stable experience for your user—they won’t see text restyle part-way through their pageview—and a better Cumulative Layout Shift score.
+This helps to prevent the FOUT which will in turn lead to a more stable experience for your user — they won’t see text restyle part-way through their pageview — and a better Cumulative Layout Shift score.

 However, this proved consistently troublesome when using asynchronous CSS.
 When the `print` stylesheet gets turned into an `all` stylesheet, the browser updates